Why Most College / University Alumni Programs Failby Community Admin in Corporate Alumni, In The News | Last Edited: 14th October 2019

 What Do You Think?

 We always keen to hear feedback on our opinions and findings, do you approach engagement differently?
-Join the conversation:
+Learn how EnterpriseAlumni is serving the innovative and forward-thinking College Alumni Communities

 At a time of major change for alumni associations, there is not a one-size-fits-all solution, and there are numerous legacy issues related to traditional approaches practiced over decades.
 Yet in this context, alumni associations are rethinking and, in some cases, radically changing, their longstanding models for programs and services, organizational structures and relationships with their colleges and universities.